You’ve got leftover Brussel sprouts from dinner. Can your guinea pig help finish them?

 Are Brussel Sprouts Good for Guinea Pigs?

-When feeding your guinea pigs Brussel sprouts, you will provide them with healthy food that’s a good source of vitamins, minerals, and dietary fiber.
+When feeding your guinea pigs Brussel sprouts, you’re providing them with healthy food that’s a good source of vitamins, minerals, and dietary fiber.
+Raw Brussel sprouts are good for guinea pigs.

 Vitamin C

 Your guinea pigs need vitamin C as a vital nutrient to enhance their growth and healthy living.
+Guinea pigs need lots of vitamin C to prevent scurvy, a common and potentially fatal disease caused by vitamin C deficiency.

-Besides, vitamin C helps faster healing and reparation of essential tissues in the body.
+Foods rich in vitamin C are imperative to keep them healthy.
+Vitamin C also helps with faster healing and reparation of essential tissues in the body.

 Antioxidants

 Brussel sprouts contain antioxidants that enhance your pet’s immune system.
+Feeding guinea pigs food rich in antioxidants prevents the possibility of inflammation and boosts their overall health.

 Fiber